 Socialise online within these groups.
 Offer direct, valuable advice to the group and share your targeted content, so that people will remember your brand.
 Be generous and informative, you will get the return.

-Use similar photographs across your networks to help people recognise your image, which ever platform they use.
+Use similar photographs across your networks to help people recognise your image, whichever platform they use.

-Make sure your social media profiles are up to date and keyword heavy, enabling people to find you in a search and also so that Google marries up your online presence.
+Make sure your social media profiles are up to date and keyword heavy, enabling people to find you in a search and also so that Google marries up to your online presence.